abbreviatedman/spellbound/data/quotes.md

 571
 00:33:27,942 --> 00:33:31,127
-Alice, you're getting it, but...
+Alice, you're getting it, but…

 572
 00:33:31,221 --> 00:33:33,012